Back to Deals

 CIBC’s Aeroplan business card is a tale of two offers: an achievable portion up-front for good value, followed by an excessive spending requirement for a meagre prize.

-For the first part alone, the card has a first-year annual fee waiver and a reasonable spending requirement.
+For the first part alone, the card has a first-year annual fee rebate and a reasonable spending requirement.
 Even without considering the long-term spending threshold, you could do a lot worse for a new business credit card.

-For what it’s worth, the total spending threshold was reduced from $65,000 to $35,000 for the latest offer.
+For what it’s worth, the total spending threshold was reduced from $65,000 to $35,000 for the latest offer, but it’s still alarmingly high.

 CIBC Aventura® Visa Infinite Privilege* Card